Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 Performance

-Comparing Memorystore for Redis (Standalone) and Memorystore for Redis Cluster, we can see that Redis Cluster has significantly improved performance.
-In particular, there was a difference of about 2.6 times in write performance (Write Only), and about 1.8 times in read performance (Read Only).
-Although the engine versions are different, this difference is mainly due to Redis Cluster achieving high throughput by distributing and processing data across multiple nodes (one shard in this case, but the architecture is different).
+Comparing Memorystore for Redis (Standalone) and Memorystore for Redis Cluster, we can see that Redis Cluster offers significantly better performance.
+In particular, there was a difference of approximately 2.6x in write performance (Write Only) and approximately 1.8x in read performance (Read Only).
+Although the engine versions are different, this difference is thought to be mainly due to Redis Cluster achieving high throughput by distributing and processing data across multiple nodes (one shard in this case, but the architecture is different).

-Next, comparing Memorystore for Redis Cluster (Redis 7.0) and Memorystore for Valkey (Valkey 7.2), Valkey Cluster shows 5% to 10% higher performance.
-This is likely due to the fact that Valkey is based on Redis 7.2.4 and has been optimized, and that the engine version is newer.
+Next, when comparing Memorystore for Redis Cluster (Redis 7.0) and Memorystore for Valkey (Valkey 7.2), Valkey Cluster shows an additional 5% to 10% higher performance.
+This may be due to the fact that Valkey is based on Redis 7.2.4 and has been optimized, as well as the newer engine version.

 In terms of latency, Redis Cluster and Valkey Cluster also performed better than standalone Redis.
-The P99 latency shows that Cluster services show significantly lower values, especially for Read Only and Read:Write workloads, so you can expect stable response performance.
-This is also thought to be the result of load balancing through clustering and Valkey optimization.
+Based on P99 latency, Cluster services showed significantly lower values, particularly for Read Only and Read:Write workloads, and stable response performance can be expected.
+This is also thought to be the result of load balancing via clustering and Valkey optimizations.

 Use cases and cost performance

 Based on the test results, Memorystore for Redis may provide sufficient performance for small-scale traffic or simple caching purposes.
-In particular, if read processing is the main focus and write frequency is low, the ability to scale out by adding up to five read replicas provides flexible support.
+In particular, if your database mainly uses read processing and writes infrequently, you can scale out by adding up to five read replicas, allowing for flexible response.

-However, if you expect an increase in write load as your service grows, or if you require higher throughput and low latency, Memorystore for Redis Cluster and Memorystore for Valkey are viable options.
+However, if you expect your write load to increase as your service grows, or if you require higher throughput and low latency, Memorystore for Redis Cluster or Memorystore for Valkey are viable options.
 These services allow for more flexible and significant scale-out by increasing or decreasing the number of shards in addition to increasing or decreasing replicas.
-Being able to increase the number of shards also helps minimize downtime during maintenance and other such situations.
+Being able to increase the number of shards also helps minimize downtime during maintenance and other such events.

 In terms of cost, for the similar specs compared here (5GB memory, 1 shard, 1 replica), Memorystore for Redis Cluster and Valkey were slightly cheaper than Memorystore for Redis.
-And yet their processing power is significantly higher, so when considering the balance between performance and cost, Cluster-based services, especially Valkey, look more attractive for new installations.
+And yet they have significantly higher processing power, so when considering the balance between performance and cost, Cluster-based services, especially Valkey, appear more attractive for new implementations.
 From these results, it seems that the benefits of actively choosing the traditional Memorystore for Redis are fading.

 Valkey benefits and concerns

-Memorystore for Valkey not only demonstrates superiority in terms of performance, but is also noteworthy as a migration path from Redis.
-Even if you are currently using Redis that is not in Cluster mode and it is difficult to migrate to Cluster mode without modifying your application, Memorystore for Valkey can be used as a standalone configuration by disabling cluster mode.
-In this case, you cannot set up a shard configuration and there are restrictions on the number of replicas, limited to a maximum of two, but the major advantage is that you can try migrating to Valkey at low cost while minimizing the impact on your existing applications.
+Memorystore for Valkey not only demonstrates superior performance, but is also noteworthy as a migration path from Redis.
+Even if you are currently using Redis that is not in Cluster mode and it is difficult to migrate to Cluster mode without modifying your application, Memorystore for Valkey can be used as a standalone configuration by disabling Cluster mode.
+In this case, you cannot create a sharded configuration and the number of replicas is limited to a maximum of two, but the major advantage is that you can try migrating to Valkey at low cost while minimizing the impact on your existing applications.

-On the other hand, a disadvantage of Valkey is that, as mentioned at the beginning, it is still unclear what the impact of Redis's relaunch as "Redis Open Source" will be.
-It will be necessary to keep an eye on how the development of Redis Open Source and Valkey progresses and how the communities move forward.
+On the other hand, one disadvantage of Valkey is that, as mentioned at the beginning, it is still unclear what impact the relaunch of Redis as "Redis Open Source" will have.
+It will be necessary to keep an eye on how the development of Redis Open Source and Valkey progresses, and how the communities move forward.
 Until this uncertainty is resolved, even if you decide to adopt Valkey, it may be a good idea to stick with the Valkey 7.2 series, which boasts full compatibility with Redis OSS 7.2.

 summary

-The results of this test show that if you are looking for high performance and scalability, Memorystore for Redis Cluster or Memorystore for Valkey are the best options.
-In particular, Memorystore for Valkey offers better performance and flexible configuration options while having a migration path from Redis 7.2, and is also cost-competitive.
-However, we need to pay attention to the future trends of the Redis and Valkey ecosystems.
-With Redis relaunching as open source, it is still unclear which project will become mainstream or whether they will coexist in the future.
+Based on the results of this testing, if you are looking for high performance and scalability, Memorystore for Redis Cluster or Memorystore for Valkey are likely your best options.
+Memorystore for Valkey in particular offers a migration path from Redis 7.2, better performance, flexible configuration options, and is cost-competitive.
+However, we need to keep an eye on future developments in the Redis and Valkey ecosystems.
+With Redis relaunching as open source, it is still unclear which project will become mainstream or whether the two will coexist in the future.

 • If you are migrating from an existing standalone Redis and want to minimize application modifications, use Memorystore for Valkey (cluster mode disabled).